phetsims/phet-info/checklists/code_review_checklist.md

 ## Specific Instructions

-_Provide any specific instructions here.
-For example: shared or common code that also needs to be reviewed, files that can be skipped, best place to start,...
+_Provide specific instructions here.
+For example: files that can be skipped, code that is not completed, shared or common code that also needs to be reviewed,...
 If there are no specific instructions, then delete this section._

 ## GitHub Issues